mission + history

 The History of Santa Fe Indian Market and SWAIA

-Each August, an estimated 100,000 people attend the largest juried Native American art show in the world -the Southwestern Association of American Indian Art’s (SWAIA’s) annual Indian Market.
+Each August, an estimated 100,000 people attend the largest juried Native American art show in the world – Southwestern Association for Indian Arts’.
+(SWAIA’s) annual Indian Market.
 This remarkable event takes place on and around the central plaza in Santa Fe, New Mexico, and sponsors over one-thousand Native artists from more than one-hundred tribal communities in North America and Canada.
 Artists show their latest work and compete for awards in SWAIA’s prestigious judged art competition.
 Santa Fe’s Indian Market has endured for the past 100-years and today generates upwards of 160 million dollars annually in revenues for artists and the community.

 Over the past century, the American Indian art world has been significantly shaped and sustained by Santa Fe’s Indian market and tourist industry.
 The market provides income to artists and their families while serving as a vehicle that connects Native and non-Native worlds through the interactions it fosters.
 Indian Market has evolved out of years of these mutually influential interactions as artists react to collectors’ demands and collectors react to artists’ works.
 It is through these interactions that Native artists communicate cultural histories to non-Native visitors.
 In this respect, Indian Market has served as a forum for shared cultural exchanges.